RedHat-Middleware-Workshops/cloud-native-workshop-v2m1-guides/migrate-to-jboss-eap.md

 in your workspace.
 Stacks make it possible to recreate identical workspaces with all the tools and needed configuration on-demand.

-For this lab, click on the `Cloud Native Workshop v2` stack and then on the `Create` button.
+For this lab, click on the `Cloud Native Roadshow` stack and then on the `Create` button.

 ![codeready-workspace-create-workspace]({% image_path codeready-workspace-create-workspace.png %})